 Now, with the voucher/player transfer system (and similar methods), you can use Venmo to send money from your Venmo account (via your bank or debit account) to another private party in exchange for a voucher code.
 That voucher or player transfer code is then used to credit your sports betting bankroll.

 Using Venmo for sports betting is literally the same process as using Venmo for anything else.

 Since the best-rated online sportsbooks are also trusted by millions of US gamblers every day – and since the sportsbook voucher is a new method that has been adopted by the most reputable books in America (namely Bovada) – all aspects of the Venmo voucher transfer process are rigorously overseen and guaranteed by multiple operators.

 The brand was launched by PayPal in 2009 and has rapidly grown in popularity since then, thanks in large part to its more “social media” take on P2P payments.

 However, Venmo does charge a general service fee for instant payments, which amounts to 1% of the transaction or a flat $10 fee, whichever is lower.

-When it comes to how to put money on Venmo so that you can use MatchPay to make quick, legal sports betting deposits, credit cards are an option.
+When it comes to how to put money on Venmo so that you can use vouchers and similar services to make quick, legal sports betting deposits, credit cards are an option.

 That said, there are more restrictions and higher fees (3%) for using credit cards with Venmo.

 As a result, we recommend using your bank account directly or using a debit card linked to that account in order to avoid paying heightened credit card fees.

 Right now, Bovada is the only sportsbook accepting Venmo deposits via vouchers, and the banking method comes with a minimum deposit of $10 and a maximum deposit of $3000.

 - MatchPay: $20 min, $1000 max